(Download by clicking on pdf button at end.)

 Thus, in my bird club and my community I have been working very hard to increase native plants in residential landscapes.
 I plead, “only if we get above 70% native vegetation, will we get the increase in nestlings we need to maintain the birds we love to watch and feed.
 Plant native and keep those nestlings alive.”
 Forty-five per cent of our bird club report planting natives.
 (See https://birdfriendlyyards.net for this innovative program.)

 At the same time, I have also worked very hard to prevent window strikes deaths.
 With an average of just two (2) (or three) bird deaths per residence from window strikes annually, the loss of birds is staggering – hundreds of millions.
 I have urged club members and neighbors to stop the annual “two deaths per residence” from window strikes.
+Outdoor cats are not permitted in our development.
 I have installed systems for those who could not do it themselves, provided free systems, set up my sunroom to display the various windows strike prevention systems and much more.
 I have published a “Consumer Guide to Window Strike Prevention.” https://birdfriendlyyards.net/consumerguide/

 Recently I was struck by the similarity of the numbers.